-The last substantive factor listed by the staff is whether the company's shareholders have previously voted on the matter raised by the proposal and the board's views as to the related voting results.
+The last substantive factor listed by the staff is whether the company's shareholders have voted previously on the matter raised by the proposal and the board's views as to the related voting results.
 The inclusion of this factor suggests that a particular level of prior shareholder support for a proposal could elevate the significance of the policy issue raised by the proposal.
 The staff indicates that the weight it will give to this factor "will depend on the specific facts and circumstances."
-The facts and circumstances the staff says it might consider include the amount of shareholder support received by the previously voted-on matter, the length of time that has passed since the matter was last voted on by shareholders, and whether any subsequent company actions or intervening events might have mitigated the issue's significance to the company (if the matter received significant shareholder support) or increased the issue's significant shareholder support).
+The facts and circumstances the staff says it might consider include the amount of shareholder support received by the previously voted-on matter, the length of time that has passed since the matter was last voted on by shareholders, and whether any subsequent company actions or intervening events might have mitigated the issue's significance to the company (if the matter received significant shareholder support) or increased the issue's significance to the company (if the matter did not receive significant shareholder support).